tylerlinquata/audio-downloader/README.md

 - Simple GUI interface
 - Download audio for multiple Danish words from ordnet.dk
+- Generate example sentences for Danish words using ChatGPT with CEFR level targeting
 - Automatically validates audio files to ensure they're correct
 - Saves files to a local folder and optionally copies them to your Anki media collection
 - Keeps track of failed downloads